Justice Studies Fall 2014 Convocation!!

 A festive evening of celebration to honor the Department of Justice Studies' past and showcase our present accomplishments was enjoyed by department alumni, friends, faculty, students and special guests in the new Student Union Ballroom on Thursday, October 16th.
 Guests began their evening with an amazing display of accomplishments and information from our department groups including: The Record Clearance Project, Forensic Science, Human Rights, Justice Studies Student Task Force, Alpha Phi Sigma, Chi Pi Sigma and Fresh Lifelines for Youth (FLY).

-The Department honored San José Police Chief, Larry Esquivel, with the Justice Studies Distinguished Alumni Award which honors those alumni that have brought extraordinary acclaim to the Department of Justice Studies.
+The Department honored San José Police Chief, Larry Esquivel, with the Justice Studies Distinguished Alumni Award which honors those alumni who have brought extraordinary acclaim to the Department of Justice Studies.
 A newly created Janet L. Hagemann Award was presented to its namesake for her extraordinary contributions to the department.
 The inscription on the award read, "When we have big dreams, we think of you."
 This was met with a huge round of applause from all those attending.

 |Matt Van Dyke, Victoria Dwinnells-Brown, and Jan Hagemann enjoying a laugh and reminiscing.||San José Police Chief Larry Esquivel makes remarks after receiving the 2014 Distinguished Alumni recognition.||Chi Pi Sigma showcases their many activities and accomplishments.|